-(/

 Essay (I paper).

-Human Geography (I paper).
+Human Geography (1 paper).

-A Special Region (I paper).
+A Special Region (1 paper).

-A Selected Industry (I paper).
+A Selected Industry (1 paper).

 International Trade (I paper).

+Outland mustical assessination

-Oral and practical examinat cion
+Oral and practical examination

 In addition, candidates shall be required to present a dissertation on a subject approved by the Board of the Faculty of Arts.